-Each new degree-seeking student will be assigned an academic advisor starting the first semester of enrollment in the college.
-Students are encouraged to meet with their advisor during each semester to discuss their academic performance and progress toward degree completion, to discuss and review degree and career consideration, and to select appropriate courses.
-Advisors are available to discuss and help resolve any difficulties that students may be encountering in achieving their educational goals.
-Students who are on Academic Warning and/or returning from Academic Suspension must meet with a Student Success Counselor to complete a Student Success Plan.
+During the registration process all new, returning and transfer students will meet with the Academic Advisor to discuss their academic performance, course load, progress toward degree completion, career or transfer considerations, and then, to select appropriate courses.
+The Academic Advisor is available to discuss and help resolve any difficulties that students may be encountering in achieving their educational goals.
+Students who are on Academic Warning and/or returning from Academic Suspension must meet with the Academic Advisor to complete a Student Success Plan.
 A Student Success Plan is created to assist the student in achieving academic success and preventing Academic Suspension.
-Student Success Plans are individualized but often include regular meetings with advisors, tutoring, attendance in the Learning Center, attendance at educational workshops and other tools that may be beneficial for student success.
+Student Success Plans are individualized but often include regular meetings with the Academic Advisor, the Life Vision Coach, tutoring, attendance in the Learning Center, attendance at educational workshops and other tools that may be beneficial for student success.